school active travel

 vic health - walk to school month

-Walk to School is an annual, high profile community event that encourages primary-school students across Victoria to walk, ride or scoot to and from school as often as possible during the month of October.
+Walk to School is held every October that aims to encourage primary-school students across Victoria to walk, ride or scoot to and from school as often as possible during the month.

-Walking, riding or scooting to and from school can help children to achieve the recommended 60 minutes of moderate to vigorous activity each day, and adopt physical activity habits for life.
-It can also help to reduce traffic congestion, parking difficulties and the associated environmental impacts.
+Walking, riding or scooting to and from school can help children to achieve the recommended minimum 60 minutes of moderate to vigorous activity each day, and adopt physical activity habits for life.
+It can also help to reduce traffic congestion, parking difficulties and reduce our impact on the planet.

-Participating in Walk to School is a great way to build and encourage this healthy and cost-effective activity.
-We encourage all local primary-school children and their families to participate in Walk to School 2017.
+Participating in Walk to School is a great way to build and encourage this easy, fun and free way to live a healthier life .
+We encourage all local primary-school children and their families to participate in Walk to School 2019.

 Primary schools who register for Walk to School can order FREE materials, including student certificates, posters, stickers and more.
-Plus, registered schools will be in the running for some fantastic local prizes:
+Every registered school will get great prizes just for participating, and the school with the most of their students participating will win the first ever Walk to School GOLDEN SNEAKER TROPHY!

 drop and stride

-DROP and STRIDE zones are a place, a short distance from the school, where parents can safely drop off their children at specific times and children walk or ride the short distance to and from school, together with other students also using the zone.
+DROP and STRIDE zones are a place, a short distance from the school, where parents can safely drop off their children at specific times and children walk, scoot or ride the short distance to and from school, together with other students also using the zone.

 Red Cliffs Primary School and Irymple Primary School piloted the zones in 2016.
-The Lake Primary School and Mildura South Primary School launched their zones in 2017 and it is hoped that other schools in the region will get on board with the program in 2018.
+The Lake Primary School and Mildura South Primary School launched their zones in 2017 and Red Cliffs East Primary School and Trinity Lutheran College are launching their zones in 2019.
+We hope even more local schools will get on board with the program in 2020.

 Why are we implementing these zones?